SHIVANIUM-GIT/terraform-aws-s3-setup/readme.md

 ## Overview

-This Terraform configuration creates an AWS S3 bucket with a name and tags based on the provided environment variable (`var.my_evn`).
+This Terraform configuration creates an AWS S3 bucket with environment-specific settings and tags.
 It includes additional configurations such as versioning, lifecycle policies, and logging to manage the bucket effectively.
+The setup also includes EC2 instance provisioning based on environment variables provided in `.tfvars` files for different environments like `dev`, `stg`, and `prod`.

 ![Screenshot](pic.png)

 ## Resources

 - **AWS S3 Bucket**: Creates an S3 bucket with environment-specific naming and tagging.
+- **EC2 Instance**: Provisions EC2 instances based on environment-specific configuration files.
 - **Versioning**: Enabled for object versioning.
 - **Lifecycle Policy**: Protects the bucket from accidental destruction.
 - **Logging**: Configured for server access logging.